2025 Stats

 Chapman lingered on the free-agent market last offseason before finally agreeing to a one-year contract with two player options with the Giants in early March.
 The fit proved to be a good one, as he went on to have his best offensive season since 2019 and inked a six-year, $151 million contract extension in September.
 Chapman remained among the game's elite in terms of quality of contact and he did so while cutting his strikeout rate to 24.4 percent, which was easily the lowest it's been since the aforementioned 2019 campaign.
 The 31-year-old even stole 15 bases, which more than doubled his career total coming into the season.
 While it might be tempting to throw that number out as a fluke, Chapman does boast a surprising 84th percentile sprint speed.
 He'll again have to deal with Oracle Park in 2025 - where he hit just nine of his 27 homers - but Chapman showed he's capable of overcoming that to be a top-10 fantasy option at third base.
 Read Past Outlooks

-Chapman went 2-for-3 with a two-run home run and a walk during Saturday's 3-2 win over the Angels.
+Chapman went 1-for-3 with two runs scored and a hit-by-pitch in Saturday's 7-2 win over the Athletics.

 Batting Stats